jturn08/smarthome/esphome/ble-temperature-sensor.md

   esp32_ble_tracker:
   ```
 8. Select **Save**, then select **Install**.
 Choose your preferred install method. **Manual download** is the easiest method for the initial flashing. **Wireless install** is easiest flash option after ESP32 device is connected to your wireless network.
-  - If using **Manual download**, then download the compiled program (`*.bin` file) from ESPHome Dashboard, connect ESP32 device to your PC using USB cable, and then use [ESPHome Flasher](https://github.com/esphome/esphome-flasher) software to flash the `*.bin` program to your ESP32 device.
+  - If using **Manual download**, then download the compiled program (`*.bin` file) from ESPHome Dashboard, connect ESP32 device to your PC using USB cable, and then use [ESPHome Web](https://web.esphome.io) software to flash the `*.bin` program to your ESP32 device.
 9. After ESP32 is flashed successfully with new configuration, view logs to determine the MAC address (ex: `A1:B1:C1:D1:E1:F1`) of your Xiaomi Mijia Bluetooth thermometer.
-The ESPHome Flasher utility automatically displays logs after flashing, or you can use ESPHome Dashboard and select "Logs" if your ESP32 was successfully connected to your local Wi-Fi network.
+The ESPHome Web utility automatically displays logs after flashing, or you can use ESPHome Dashboard and select "Logs" if your ESP32 was successfully connected to your local Wi-Fi network.
 Logs will show the MAC address and name of the detected Bluetooth Low Energy devices.
 ![ESPHome Flasher displays ESP32 logs](images/esphome_ble_scan_log.jpg)
 10. Within the ESPHome Dashboard, select "Edit" button to edit the ESPHome *.yaml configuration.
 Use [my sample ESPHome configuration.yaml](esp-ble-temp.yaml) as a reference and add the following to the bottom of the .yaml config.
 Update `mac_address` with the MAC address you determined in the previous step.
 ```yaml